briansimiyuj/doctor-appointment-app/README.md

   3. Fetch and update the doctor info whenever the doctorID and doctors array changes
   4. Set a state variable to store slot index
   5. Set a state to store selected time slot and initialize it with empty array
+  6. Set a state to store slot time and initialize it with empty string

 ### Booking Page